Who can make a complaint about a lawyer?

 - you are complaining about something that took place more than three years ago (unless there are special circumstances);

-- your complaint is about a licensed conveyancer (these complaints should be made to Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Affairs Victoria – see ‘Contacts’ at the end of this chapter); or
+- your complaint is about a licensed conveyancer (these complaints should be made to Consumer Affairs Victoria – see ‘Contacts’); or

 - your complaint is about a judge or magistrate (these complaints should be made to the Judicial Commission of Victoria (www.judicialcommission.vic.gov.au), which receives complaints about judicial officers and VCAT members).